Intelectron6/Hardware-Designs-Max10-FPGA/README.md

 Eclipse IDE is used to write C-codes that illustrate how these (and similar) hardware designs can be used in practical applications. </br>

 1) 4x4 Matrix Inversion over Galois Field 2
-2) 8-point Number Theoretic Transform over 16-bit Field
-3) XOR Neural Network using 16-bit Fixed Point Representation and LUT-based Sigmoid Function
+2) XOR Neural Network using 16-bit Fixed Point Representation and LUT-based Sigmoid Function
-4) 4-tap Low Pass FIR Filter using 16-bit Fixed Point Representation
+3) 4-tap Low Pass FIR Filter using 16-bit Fixed Point Representation

 Note: Max-10 FPGA and compatible USB power cable and USB-Blaster are necessary.
 Refer to Intel website for tutorials on how to use the tools and the devices.
 Similar steps can be followed for other Intel FPGAs as well.